Click here to apply!

 - Understanding and appreciation of the mission of a Jesuit University

-We offer a competitive salary, full benefits, and a two-bedroom, furnished apartment including internet and cable connections, parking, and a meal plan during the academic year.
+We offer a competitive salary, full benefits, and a one to two-bedroom, furnished apartment including internet and cable connections, parking, and a meal plan during the academic year.

 How to Apply

 For more information, please contact Tim Cherney, Associate Director of Student Life, at firstname.lastname@example.org .
-The online application is available at www.loyola.edu/careers.
+Interested candidates should apply online at www.loyola.edu/careers.
 A cover letter, resume, and list of three professional references are required and may be attached at the appropriate prompt on the application.

 Loyola University Maryland welcomes applicants from all backgrounds who can contribute to its educational mission.
 Loyola is an Equal Employment Opportunity Employer, seeking applications from underrepresented groups.